 Anti-NMDAR encephalitis affects predominantly children and young adults (median age, 21 years), with a predominance of cases in females (4:1) that becomes less evident after the age of 45 years.
 In patients below the age of 12 or older than 45 years, there is an almost equal proportion of males and females.
-Up to 58% of affected young female patients have an ovarian teratoma. in men and children, the association with tumors is less frequent.
+Up to 58% of affected young female patients have an ovarian teratoma.
+In men and children, the association with tumors is less frequent.
 However, neoplasms of the mediastinum (extragonadal teratoma), lymphoma, testicular cancer, and pontine glioma have also been described.
 In patients older than 45 years, the clinical picture is similar to that of younger patients, but the outcome is less favorable.
 In this age group, 23% of patients had an underlying tumor (carcinomas instead of teratomas), and delays in diagnosis and treatment were more frequent than in younger patients.

 NMDA receptors are proteins that control electrical impulses in the brain.
-Their functions are critical for judgement, perception of reality, human interaction, the NMDA receptor is essential for the development of new memory and retrieval of memory so patients later have no memory of certain times in their life while the disease was occurring.
+Their functions are critical for judgment, perception of reality, human interaction, the NMDA receptor is essential for the development of new memory and retrieval of memory so patients later have no memory of certain times in their life while the disease was occurring.
 Speech production is affected; it is described like aphasia but it does not fit with any type of aphasia.
 Children may become almost mute.
 The control of unconscious activities such as breathing and swallowing, also known as autonomic functions, is impaired.